 Creosote is a byproduct of wood combustion that consists mainly of tar.
 Traces of creosote are found in the smoke that rises from open flames; when the smoke travels upward and mixes with cold air and water near the top of a chimney, it solidifies and sticks to the chimney liner (or, if the chimney is unlined, the brickwork itself).
 Creosote in your chimney has three different stages:

 Stage 1 – Creosote begins as a loose, flaky deposit that can be easily brushed away.

 Stage 2 – Then it turns into a tar-like deposit which can be difficult to remove, often requiring specialized brushes or scrapers.

 Stage 3 – The creosote becomes hardened and is much more difficult to remove.
 At this stage, it will also begin to drip like candle wax when it reaches a high enough temperature.

 The main issue with creosote is that it’s extremely flammable.
-As the amount of creosote inside the chimney flue increases so does your risk of a chimney fire.
-This can not only wreck your chimney, but it can also turn into a destructive and deadly house fire.
+As the amount of creosote inside the chimney flue increases, so does your risk of a chimney fire.
+This can not only damage your chimney, but it can also turn into a destructive and deadly house fire.

 There’s really no way to stop creosote completely.
 Since creosote forms naturally when fuel sources are burned, trying to prevent a fire from creating creosote is a bit like trying to prevent a fire from creating smoke.
 That said, the presence of SMALL amounts of creosote in your chimney isn’t a cause for major concern—it’s a buildup of creosote that’s problematic.
 You can reduce the rate at which creosote compounds by making sure that your chimney is adequately ventilated and swept regularly.